-Turned to the Public Via Television
+Nixon Turned to the Public via TV

 “One other thing I probably should tell you because if we don’t they’ll probably be saying this about me, too, we did get something –a gift—after the [Senate] election.
 A man down in Texas heard Pat on the radio mention the fact that our two youngsters would like to have a dog.
 And, believe it or not, the day before we left on this campaign trip we got a message from Union Station in Baltimore saying they had a package for us.
 We went down to get it.

-The speech, now known as the “Checkers Speech,” was heard by a very sizable audience—approximately 60 million Americans.
+The speech, now known as the “Checkers speech,” was heard by a very sizable audience—approximately 60 million Americans.

 The week Nixon gave the speech, he also released his tax returns as further proof of what he was telling the public.
 This was the first time that a candidate’s tax return had been made public—a practice we have now come to expect of candidates.